Last Updated on April 19, 2025

 Step 3: Mindful Consumption

 A critical aspect of becoming a minimalist is mindful consumption—being intentional about what you buy and bring into your life.
-It’s easy to slip back into old habits if you continue to acquire new things without thought.
+It’s easy to slip back into old habits if you continue to acquire new things without giving them much thought.
 Before purchasing something, ask yourself:

 Reusable Grocery Bags Set